 By Shayantani Sarkar

-Shayantani Sarkar has lived across the length and breadth of India, but spent her initial years in Kolkata, the city that influenced her as a person.
-She works in the IT industry and loves her work.
-She is passionate about travel and photography and reading Paulo Coelho.
-She relishes good food and gets high on Latin music.
-She lives in Bangalore.
-Discover more of her work at her blog
+Shayantani Sarkar has lived across the length and breadth of India, but spent her initial years in Kolkata, a city that influenced her deeply.
+A passionate photographer and traveler, she relishes good food and grooves to Latin music.
+She is happily employed in the IT industry and loves reading Paulo Coelho.
+Read more of her work on her blog